appbaseio/Docs/src/Authentications.md

 ```
 ## Caching Credentials

-When the user logs in once with a provider, the credentials are cached in localStorage auttomatically, this helps staying logged in across browser restarts.
-To fetch these cached credentails call `Appbase.getAuth()`.
+Once the user logs in with a provider, the credentials are cached in localStorage automatically, and this helps staying logged in across browser restarts.
+To fetch these cached credentails call, `Appbase.getAuth()`.

 ```js
 var cachedCreds = Appbase.getAuth();